dotnet/docs/docs/standard/security/walkthrough-creating-a-cryptographic-application.md

 >
 > For information about ASP.NET Core, see [ASP.NET Core Data Protection](/aspnet/core/security/data-protection/introduction).

-This walkthrough demonstrates how to encrypt and decrypt `string` content.
+This walkthrough demonstrates how to encrypt and decrypt the contents a file.
 The code examples are designed for a Windows Forms application.
 This application does not demonstrate real-world scenarios, such as using smart cards.
 Instead, it demonstrates the fundamentals of encryption and decryption.

 This walkthrough uses the following guidelines for encryption: